mreinstein/text-animate/README.md

 anim.start()
 ```

-You can also find a slightly more complex usages in `example/` and on https://reinstein.me
+More advanced usage examples available in `example/` and on my personal site: https://reinstein.me